projectatomic/atomic-site/source/docs/quickstart.md

 * **A virtual machine image.** Images for Atomic hosts are produced by both the Fedora Project and the CentOS Project.
 Downloads for these images can be found via the [Downloads page] (http://www.projectatomic.io/download/) in QCOW2, RAW, and Vagrant BOX formats.

-* **Note for VirtualBox users** At the moment, we are not producing native VirtualBox images, but you can generate your own VirtualBox image from the qcow2 images with `qemu-img`:
+* **Note for VirtualBox users** We are not producing native VirtualBox images, but you can generate your own VirtualBox image from the qcow2 images with `qemu-img`:

 ````
 qemu-img convert -f qcow2 [filename].qcow2 -O vdi [filename].vdi